Common Tail Injuries in Leopard Geckos – Causes and Treatments

 A Leopard gecko will take about 2 months to fully recover from a tail injury.
 By this time, the tail should be starting to grow back.
 After healing of the wound has taken place (seen as the formation of a knob within 3 to 4 weeks after the injury), the tail tissue will start to enlarge and grow into more or less the old tail structure.
 Some tails will be shorter than the original one.
 After the injured tail has grown back, a fairly distinctive line will be visible where the tail has broken off.
 The original bony vertebrae will grow back in the form of cartilage.

-leopard-gecko-with-new-tail-5648335 After the tail has grown back, one can often see the line where the tail fracture occurred.
+After the tail has grown back, one can often see the line where the tail fracture occurred.

 During the recovery period, injured Leopard geckos should be handled as little as possible.
 Also see the correct handling of Leopard geckos for more information.
 Handling should be restricted to moving between containers for cleaning purposes and too quick, close inspections.